weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 ```
 See below for a complete example.

 Example kustomization for the System of a management-hub cluster.
-This installs five profiles and one applications:
+This installs five profiles and one application:
 ```yaml
 resources:
 - ../../../profiles/capa.wego.weave.works